GarLickedBread/FNF-420-Week/FNF-PsychEngine-main/README.md

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

-open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

-## Customization:

-if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking

-to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

+To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell

+...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

 ## Credits:
-* Shadow Mario - Programmer
+* Shadow Mario - Coding
-* RiverOaken - Artist
+* RiverOaken - Arts and Animations
-* Yoshubs - Assistant Programmer
+* bbpanzu - Assistant Coding

 ### Special Thanks
-* bbpanzu - Ex-Programmer
-* Yoshubs - New Input System
+* shubs - New Input System
-* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
+* SqirraRNG - Chart Editor's Sound Waveform base code
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
-* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
+* iFlicky - Delay/Combo Menu Song Composer + Dialogue Sounds
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
+* PolybiusProxy - .MP4 Loader Extension
 * Keoiki - Note Splash Animations
-* Smokey - Sprite Atlas Support
+* Smokey - Spritemap Texture Atlas support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* Cary - OG Resolution code
+* Nebula_Zorua - VCR Shader code
 _____________________________________

 # Features